 In the unfortunate scenario where charges are filed, the prosecutor will often need to conduct post-file investigations.
 This is because the prosecution must prove their case "beyond a reasonable doubt" at trial.
 This standard is the highest standard in all of American jurisprudence.
 As such, the prosecution will often need to supplement its pre-existing evidence with additional evidence uncovered via its investigation.
 During this period, the defense has limited ability to stop the prosecution's investigation.
 However, the defense can engage in its own investigations. conducting independent investigation is often critical in uncovering favorable evidence that are otherwise ignored by the prosecution.

 The bottom line is this: if you are contacted by law enforcement, you may be unknowingly under investigation.
 It is important for you to speak to one of our attorneys to determine if you need guidance to avoid incriminating yourself.
-Orange county criminal attorneys are very well-versed in criminal procedures, investigations, and legal protections for defendants.
+Our Orange County Criminal Attorney is very well-versed in criminal procedures, investigations, and legal protections for defendants.
 Call us and let us help you.